Sparse Index Tracking: Simultaneous Asset Selection and Capital Allocation via $\ell_0$-Constrained Portfolio: Experiments

 \subsubsection{Summary of the Experimental Results}

-Through extensive numerical experiments on S\&P500 and NASDAQ100 datasets, we:
+Through extensive numerical experiments on S\&P500 and Russell3000 datasets, we:

-\begin{itemize} \item Confirmed our hypothesis that simultaneous asset selection and capital allocation can be beneficial in terms of tracking accuracy. \item Presented the merits of turn-over sparsity in both index tracking and wealth accumulation. \item Explored various tracking error measures and their parameter to study their effects on performance. \item Discussed the effects different initialization methods have on the proposed algorithm. \item Discussed the possibility of applying our method to real-world investing. \end{itemize}
+\begin{itemize} \item Confirmed our hypothesis that simultaneous asset selection and capital allocation can be beneficial in terms of tracking accuracy. \item Presented the merits of turnover sparsity in both index tracking and wealth accumulation. \item Investigated the impact of different tracking error measures and associated parameters on portfolio performance. \item Analyzed the convergence behavior and how various initialization methods influence the effectiveness of the proposed algorithm. \item Explored the practical applicability of our method in real-world investment scenarios. \end{itemize}